goranhrovat/linqify/README.md

 Features:
   - lazy evaluation with generator functions,
   - extends native javascript Array, Set, Map, and String,
-  - C# LINQ naming convention,
+  - C# LINQ naming convention, which does not collide with native methods (e.g. concat and join),
   - includes typescript support in code editors.

 ## Usage